| |

 Like water and wetness or fire and heat, the primordial base ("gzhi"), the

-self-emptiness ("śûnyatâ") is characterized by and inseparable from the natural state of mind
+lacking inherent existence) is nevertheless characterized by and inseparable from the natural state of mind

 ("rigpa") or awareness of what is presenting itself, maintaining

 presence in the moving state, looking into the mirror of the mind.
-While Mâdhyamaka speaks of the objective side of

 side of things, the clarity side, the awareness side, the experience of being

 present in actuality.
-It does so in a way
+It concedes the

 the affirmation of the clarity-aspect of the mind, its natural, primordial